Chart Color Schemes

 Springfield has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 34 projects likely impacting the area.
-Notable projects include Greater Springfield Sports and Recreation Precinct, Orion Springfield Central Shopping Centre Expansion, Springview Estate Villages 1, 2 and 3, and Springfield Central Railway Station Upgrade.
-Below is a list detailing those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 34 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Greater Springfield Sports and Recreation Precinct, Orion Springfield Central Shopping Centre Expansion, Springview Estate Villages 1, 2 and 3, and the Springfield Central Railway Station Upgrade, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.